TeamBulbbot/docs/docs/configuration/automod.md

 These censoring options are divided into two categories. `messages` and `mentions` can only use **limits** while `websites`, `words` and `invites` can only use **blacklists and whitelists**.

-To view all of your automod configuration use the `!configure` command.

 ### Limits
 ---
 :::caution note
 Messages containing user mentions are cached in the Automod cache for `15 seconds` while messages that do not contain mentions are only cached for `10 seconds`.
 :::

 Once you set up mention or message limits Bulbbot will cache all messages and messages containing mentions respectively.
-You can set up mention or message limits using the `!configure` or `!configure` commands.
 Once a user has violated these checks the configured action will trigger and Bulbbot will log the check violation in your automod channel.